govhealth/PostpartumTOC/input/pagecontent/index.md

 This guide includes CPT content, CPT copyright © 2014 American Medical Association.
 All rights reserved.
 This agreement does not cover the implementer's use of SNOMED CT.

-This specification includes content from DICOM, which is copyright NEMA, and distributed by agreement between NEMA/DICOM and HL7.
+This guide includes content from DICOM, which is copyright NEMA, and distributed by agreement between NEMA/DICOM and HL7.
 Implementer use of DICOM is not covered by this agreement

 This guide includes ICD-10-CM content.
 ICD-10-CM is a clinical modification of the World Health Organization (WHO) ICD, and it is managed by the National Center for Health Statistics, located within the Center for Disease Control and Prevention.
 This agreement does not cover the implementer's use of ICD-10-CM.

-This material contains content from [LOINC](http://loinc.org).
+This guide contains content from [LOINC](http://loinc.org).
 LOINC is copyright © 1995-2020, Regenstrief Institute, Inc. and the Logical Observation Identifiers Names and Codes (LOINC) Committee and is available at no cost under the license at http://loinc.org/license.
 LOINC® is a registered United States trademark of Regenstrief Institute, Inc.

+This guide includes RxNorm content.
+This product uses publicly available data courtesy of the U.S. National Library of Medicine (NLM), National Institutes of Health, Department of Health and Human Services; NLM is not responsible for the product and does not endorse or recommend this or any other product.

 This guide includes SNOMED CT content, copyright © 2002+ International Health Terminology Standards Development Organization (IHTSDO), and distributed by agreement between IHTSDO and HL7.
 This agreement does not cover the implementer's use of SNOMED CT.